n76/PeerVue/FAQ.md

 **What is PeerVue?**

 PeerVue is an “channel” (a.k.a. app) for a [Roku Media Streaming player](https://en.wikipedia.org/wiki/Roku#Roku_streaming_players).
-With it you can watch content being servered from a [PeerTube instance](https://joinpeertube.org/).
+With it you can watch content being served from a [PeerTube instance](https://joinpeertube.org/).

 **How Do I Install It**
 Roku provides three ways that a channel can be installed: